bless4/react-infinity-scroll/README.md

-### Doro’s Frontend Challenge “imageGrid” with React & Unsplash Api
+###  Frontend Challenge “imageGrid” with React & Unsplash Api

 ## Introduction
-This  project is aimed at implementing Doro’s frontend challenge six requirements.
+This  project is aimed at implementing a frontend challenge with six requirements.
 The result of the frontend challenge can be viewed at https://unsplash-reactjs.netlify.app/

 ## The Challenge